-The two-month period is completed during July and August and the learning and assessment are described in the Professional Library and Information Practice 3 manual.
-The learning aims to familiarize the diplomate with information work in a wide-range of industries.
+The two-month period is completed during July and August and the learning and assessment are described in the third year work integrated learning manual.
+The learning aims to familiarize the student with information work in a wide-range of industries.

-FOURTH LEVEL OF STUDY: B.TECH:
+FOURTH LEVEL OF STUDY: B TECH: